TeaganMars/YoRaS-OLD/README.md

             		base_production = 1
             		base_manpower = 1} # Final Death is complete, this makes the provence empty

->check for nessesarcy minor change to Timurid Empire
+>check for minor change to Timurid Empire

 **MEDIUM PRIORITY**
 Build Events